French Beverages You Have to Try Before You Die

 Sipping in Style: A Guide to French Beverages You Need to Try

 France is known for its rich culinary heritage, and that extends to the country’s beverages as well.
 From bold wines to creamy hot chocolate, there are many French beverages that are must-tries for any food and drink lover.
-Here is a guide to some of the French beverages you have to try before you die to fully experience the flavors and traditions of France.

 1. Champagne